 The Management Board Banking is composed in such a way that it is able to perform its tasks properly.
-On 31 December 2023, it consisted of six board members and had one vacancy.
+On 31 December 2024, it consisted of seven board members.

 Members of the Management Board Banking have various backgrounds and areas of expertise in banking, finance, risk, IT and operations management.